U.S. inflation, China trade and the ECB By Reuters - Up News Info

 Laschet’s party is neck-to-neck with the surging Greens in national polls, both holding around a quarter of the vote.

+Sunday’s results were disappointing for most other parties, with the Greens only in the single digits in the regional election.

-The left-leaning Greens, meanwhile, kick off their party conference on June 11 and will formally declare Annalena Baerbock their first ever chancellor candidate.
+The left-leaning Greens kick off their party conference on June 11 and will formally declare Annalena Baerbock their first ever chancellor candidate.
 Less of a formality will be finalising the ecologist party’s election manifesto – a guide on what might lie ahead for policy in Europe’s largest economy.